All Episodes

 In specific instances, you can say, well, the government is essentially pressuring Twitter to censor these particular people.

-But the sort of general, you know, I mean, that that won't be enough just to say that, well, for all purposes, Twitter is a state actor, or for all purposes, Facebook is a state actor.
+But the sort of general, you know, I mean, that won't be enough just to say that, well, for all purposes, Twitter is a state actor or for all purposes, Facebook is a state actor.

-Um now, as an ethical matter, I think that that answers a lot of the sort of libertarian critique of my argument that you know, there's it's not just a clear dichotomy between uh, you know, private behavior that should be you know, default unregulated, allowed to happen versus state action, which uh when it's censorious is terrible.
+Now, as an ethical matter, I think that that answers a lot of the sort of libertarian critique of my argument that it's not just a clear dichotomy between private behavior that should be default, unregulated, allowed to happen versus state action, which when it's censorious, is terrible.

-You know, there's this sort of middle ground where there's this large public interest in the behavior of these private platforms um because they have managed to monopolize a large chunk of the public square, and they've become extraordinarily important to having meaningful making your free speech meaningful.
+There's this sort of middle ground where there's this large public interest in the behavior of these private platforms because they have managed to monopolize a large chunk of the public square and they've become extraordinarily important to having meaningful, making your free speech meaningful.

 Can you be an influencer?

-And and moreover, it it definitely you whenever you see somebody get banned, you notice how how they feel deeply censored, like they feel like they're that basic right they have as an American to participate in public discourse is constrained and limited, and in some cases, you know, gone.
+Like they feel like that basic right they have as an American to participate in public discourse is constrained and limited, and in some cases, you know, gone.

-And so that's just I think that that that as an ethical matter, that's why I talk about you know, free speech is more than just the first amendment.
+And so that's just, I think that that as an ethical matter, that's why I talk about free speech is more than just the First Amendment.

-It's a culture, it's a it's a set of you know norms and and understandings.
+It's a culture, it's a set of norms and understandings.

 Like you don't really have free speech if you can't just lose your sound.